RyanSR71/waveform_uncertainty/docs/source/WFU_Sampling_Tutorial.rst

    from pesummary.io import read
    import WaveformUncertainty as wfu

-Here we set up a prior with bilby.
-The values here are based on a GW170817 posterior.
+Here we set up a GW170817-like prior with bilby.

 .. code-block:: python